-We offer our students a varied and lively programme of activities, with something to suit all interests.
+We offer our students a varied and lively programme of activities, with over 50 ideas to choose from and something to suit all interests.

 You can see some of the brilliant work produced by our students in these sessions – including our young writers project Words Awry, Stories Told and our Bronze Arts Award – in the page menu at the right of this screen.